haruiz/Quack2TeX/README.md

 ## 🚀 Features

+- **2024-10-18**: Quack2Tex v1.0.0 is out! 🎉
+  - Added functionality for users to customize the rubber-duck menu.
+A new "Settings" option allows users to create and manage custom actions.
+  - Action Grouping: Users can now group actions in the settings menu for better organization and streamlined access.
+  - Multimodal Selection: Users can now choose which model or combination of models to use for generating outputs, enhancing flexibility and multimodel inference.
+  - New Input Mode: A "Clipboard" input mode has been introduced, enabling users to use clipboard content as input for selected actions.

+- **2024-9-10**: Quack2Tex was released! 🎉

   - **Image to LaTeX**: Convert pictures of equations or symbols into LaTeX code—no more manual typing!
   - **Location Guessing**: Upload a photo, and Quack2Tex will try to figure out where it was taken.
   - **Recipe Finder**: Snap a picture of your meal, and Quack2Tex will tell you what dish it is.
   - **Code Explainer**: Got a screenshot of code?
 Quack2Tex can explain what it does.

 [//]: # (![Quack2Tex in action]&#40;https://raw.githubusercontent.com/haruiz/Quack2TeX/main/images/quack2tex.gif&#41;)